Protect Your Plants Throughout Winter

 • Winter Jasmine

 While the list above is not complete, it is essential to research your specific plants to know whether they require minimal winter protection or the added protection mentioned above.
-Of course, if you have questions, we recommend contacting us at 610-640-0164.
-We can help point you in the right direction, recommend beautiful winter plants (like the amaryllis), or provide more information about keeping your plants alive and thriving all year long!
+Of course, it is never too early to start planning your Spring garden – so be sure to contact us for any landscape design quotes today.

 Posted In: Information